 of metal edge from the body frame as explained in the hitch

-installation instructions.
+installation instructions, but this is unrelated to using the bumper.
 No drilling was required, but I did

 use a high pressure air hose and blow out a lot of dirt and stones from